This writer sends data to a Google BigQuery dataset.

 Finally, create a new JSON key (click + Create key) and download it to your computer (click Create).

-You can now close the Google Cloud Platform Console and go back to writer configuration.
+You can now close the Google Cloud Platform Console and go back to configuring the writer.

 Important: The private key is stored in an encrypted form and only the non-sensitive parts are visible in the UI for your verification.
 The key can be deleted or replaced by a new one at any time.
 Don’t forget to Save the credentials.